popeindustries/buddy/README.md

 # Buddy

-Buddy is primarily a tooling framework for the compilation of higher order js/css languages (coffeescript/stylus/less).
+Buddy is primarily a build framework for the compilation of higher order js/css languages (coffeescript/stylus/less).
 Additionally, by enabling Node.js-style module wrapping and syntax, it promotes better js code organization, and provides automatic concatenation of code for more efficient delivery to the browser.